Translations of this article are available.

 A collection of links to different CSS layouts.

-Accessibility is not only about supporting disabled visitors, even if that is one of the most important reasons for making a website accessible.
+The way I see it, web accessibility is not only about supporting disabled visitors, though making the web more usable for people with disabilities is one of the most important reasons for making a website accessible.
 An accessible website works better for everybody, disabled or not, and can be accessed by more people with more kinds of web browsers and other browsing devices.

 A common misconception is that by making a website accessible, it will look less attractive than, or different to, a website that is not accessible.
 That is not the case.
 Accessibility does not need to affect presentation at all.

-Using semantic, well structured XHTML will take you a long the way towards an accessible website.
+There are many other considerations, but using semantic, well structured HTML will take you a long way towards an accessible website.
 To get a basic idea of how accessible a document is, try viewing it in a text-based browser like Lynx to see if the content still makes sense.
-This is far from the only accessibility check you need to do, but it’s a good start.
+Again, this is far from the only accessibility check you need to do, but it’s a good start.

 Many web designers like using frames to divide the browser window into several independent parts, each consisting of a separate HTML document.
 This may be useful for something like an Intranet application.
 On a public website, however, there are many drawbacks to using frames:

-robots.txt to tell search engines not to index sub pages.
+to tell search engines not to index sub pages.
 On other sites, JavaScript is used to send anyone who arrives at the site from a search engine to the homepage.
-Both of these methods may work, if the goal is to get fewer visitors.Besides, you are making things harder on yourself.
-Frames make a website more technically complex.
+Both of these methods may work if your goal is to get fewer satisfied visitors.Besides, you are making things harder on yourself.
+Frames make a website more technically complex and harder to maintain.

-In most cases where JavaScript is being used, it doesn’t actually benefit the visitor.
+In many cases where JavaScript is being used it doesn’t actually benefit the visitor.
 Of course there are cases where JavaScript can be used to provide a better experience.
 One example is validating form input.

 Note that this does not mean that you should avoid using JavaScript.
 It does mean that you should avoid making a website depend on JavaScript to work.